enjeck/enjeck.github.io/content/blog/svg-advantages-disadvantages/index.md

 **2. Not fully cross-platform**

-Even though SVG has been around since 1999 and is supported by most modern browsers (both on desktop and mobile), it does not work on legacy browsers like IE8 and below.
-According to [caniuse.com](https://caniuse.com/#search=svg), about 5% of internet users surf the web with the browser that doesn’t support SVG.
-Therefore, by using SVG, you may miss out on 1 in 20 users who could be viewing your content.
+Even though SVG has been around since 1999 and is supported by most modern browsers (both on desktop and mobile), it does not work on legacy browsers (like IE8 and below).
+However, this is rarely an issue for modern web development as the vast majority of users are on browsers that support SVG.

 ![SVG Browser Compatibility chart](./SVG-browser-compatibility-chart-1024x461.png)